- Loyola Pulmonology & Lung Surgery Named to U.S. News 2021-22 Best Hospitals List

-With the goal of bringing life-saving lung transplant surgery to more patients, Loyola is participating in a clinical trial to increase the number of donor lungs suitable for transplant.
+With the goal of bringing life-saving lung transplant surgery to more patients, Loyola participated in a clinical trial to increase the number of donor lungs suitable for transplant.
 This innovative technique is called ex vivo lung perfusion (EVLP).

 What Diseases are Treated with Lung Transplant?

 Loyola’s pulmonologists and transplant surgeons are well-versed in every type of lung disease.
 Your healthcare team will first explore conservative treatments.
 If your condition is not well controlled with other method, a lung transplant may be the best medical option.
 Some lung conditions that may require a lung transplant include:

 Evaluation and Wait List for Lung Transplants

 The first step in your evaluation process will be to establish that you will be able to get to the Transplant Center within four hours of receiving the call that an organ or multiorgan donation is available.
 Next, your transplant team will guide you through the evaluation process.
 Your pulmonologist will take a detailed personal and medical history before conducting a physical examination.
 Several tests will be ordered to assess the status of your health.
 We will be there with you every step of the way, informing you of your test results and next steps.

 The Medical Review Board will discuss your case and decide whether you are a good candidate for lung transplant.
 If so, you will be placed on the national waiting list with the United Network for Organ Sharing (UNOS).
 The wait time for deceased-donor organs depends on many factors, including medical urgency, compatibility to the donor and geography (organs are matched within the same region whenever possible).
 We encourage you to participate in our support group, which is designed to assist in providing resources, tools, and encouragement to those affected during this stressful time.

 To learn more, read our lung transplant frequently asked questions.